retrohax/hiterm/README.md

 It runs on ESP8266 devices (NodeMCU, etc.) to connect the terminal to wifi.

-If you happen to be using a Lear Siegler ADM-3A "dumb" terminal, HITERM can convert ANSI sequences to the primitive cursor control commands understood by the terminal.
+If you happen to be using a Lear Siegler ADM-3A "dumb" terminal, HITERM can convert DEC ANSI sequences to the primitive cursor control commands understood by the terminal.
 This allows your terminal to run a lot of programs it otherwise would not be able to.
 For example, Dope Wars on sdf.org, z-machine based text adventures, irssi (IRC) and many other ncurses programs.

 If I ever find a Soroc IQ-120, I'd like to add the ANSI support to it as well.